If you want to play a game that wants nothing else but to milk your money then look no further than this game.

 Not to mention that we didn’t even get a sorting quiz.
-There are countless fan-made ones on the web and there’s even an official one on Pottermore, but how does the Sorting Hat decide our house in Hogwarts Mystery?
+There are countless fan-made ones on the web, and there’s even an official one on Pottermore, but how does the Sorting Hat decide our house in Hogwarts Mystery?
 We just pick it ourselves.

 So, in the end, why am I so disappointed by this game?

 No, it’s not the microtransactions or the fact that the game feels like someone just plastered dialogue and pretend-gameplay over what looks like scenes acted out with cosplaying Sims.
-It’s the wasted potential.
+It’s wasted potential.

 This is Harry Potter we’re talking about, a franchise that anyone in any part of the world is bound to recognize.
 Yet, we have had virtually no game that could be called good during all these years that the series existed.
-The film-based games were mildly okay up until the Order of the Phoenix.
+The film-based games were mildly good up until the Order of the Phoenix.
 The Lego games, while good platformers in their own right, didn’t contribute much to the franchise as a whole.

-Something that fans have been yearning for for years was an RPG game that would let them recapture the magic that the series had during its (and our) younger days.
+Something that fans have been yearning for years was an RPG game that would let them recapture the magic that the series had during its (and our) younger days.
 Intentionally or not, Hogwarts Mystery pretends to be precisely that kind of game, but in truth, it is nothing more than just another corporate money-grab over a popular franchise.

 As for Hogwarts Mystery itself, its goal isn’t to be an enjoyable gaming experience.
 Its goal is to milk the franchise and make money.
 While it was obviously successful at achieving that goal, it completely fails as an actual game, hence the final grade.